Get The Facts Now!

 Dental Implants Can Get Infected – But It Is Extremely Rare

 It can cause implant failure, as well as damage to the jaw bone and soft tissues of the gums, and more.
-An infected dental implant is a serious problem, and must be addressed by a skilled periodontist and implant surgeon, if it progresses without treatment.
+An infected dental implant is a serious problem, and must be addressed by a skilled periodontist.
+The infection, if left untreated, will progress.
+Periodontists are the recognized experts in the treatment of peri-implantitis.

 This sounds scary – but there’s good news.
 In those patients who keep their mouths clean, the risk of a dental implant becoming infected is extremely low.
 Chances are, the vast majority of dental patients who perform good oral hygiene will never have to worry about this issue.